Blackburn Plumbing Experts Since 1988

 Blackburn railway station was built in 1882.
 A primary school was established in 1889.

-A large part of Blackburn is of historical significance as at was built around the artificial Blackburn Lake in 1889, now known as Blackburn Lake Sanctuary, now a beautiful spot for a walk, with the lake in the middle of the sanctuary.
+A large part of Blackburn is of historical significance as at was built around the artificial Blackburn Lake in 1889.
+Now known as Blackburn Lake Sanctuary, it is a beautiful spot for a walk with the lake in the middle of the sanctuary.
 This was a popular day trip destination by train in the late 19th century.
 Some famous Australian artists used to paint in the bush around the Blackburn and Box Hill areas.
 Of these, Roberts and McCubbin are probably the most famous.

 In 1882, the railway from Melbourne to Camberwell was extended to Lilydale, to form the Lilydale railway line.
 This line was opened on December 1, 1882.
 Blackburn station, then known as Blackburn Creek station, was opened on December 25 of that year.

-Services terminating at Blackburn began in the late 1890s, due to the large number of passengers visiting the Blackburn Lake Sanctuary.
-However, there were relatively few trains passing through Blackburn-around two trains per hour in 1901.
+Services terminating at this station began in the late 1890s, due to the large number of passengers visiting the Blackburn Lake Sanctuary.
+However, there were relatively few trains passing through – around two trains per hour in 1901.

 Automatic signalling, which had reached Box Hill in 1929, was finally extended to Blackburn on July 13, 1958.
 However, automatic signalling was not installed between Blackburn and Mitcham stations until November 13, 1960.
 Boom barriers replaced hand gates at Blackburn Road in 1970.

-Newman plumbing are the experienced plumbers in Blackburn providing plumbing services to Blackburn properties including:
+Newman plumbing are the experienced plumbers in Blackburn providing plumbing services to homes and businesses including:

-With knowledge in solving plumbing issues that are common to Blackburn homes and businesses we are able to expertly help you with your plumbing problems.
-For a reliable and prompt Blackburn plumber contact Newman Plumbing on 9899 3442
+Knowledgeable in solving plumbing issues that are common to Blackburn properties we are able to expertly help you with your plumbing needs.
+For a reliable and prompt Blackburn plumber contact Newman Plumbing on 9899 3442.